Variable Life Insurance Explained: Investment Risks and Returns

 Can you lose money in a variable life insurance policy?

 Yes, you can lose money in variable life insurance because the cash value is invested in sub-accounts that fluctuate with market performance.
 Poor investment returns can significantly reduce or even eliminate cash value, though the death benefit typically maintains a guaranteed minimum.
-Multiple years of losses can permanently damage policy performance and require additional premium payments to keep coverage in force.
+The SEC warns that multiple years of losses or outstanding loans can cause the policy to lapse if cash value becomes insufficient to cover insurance charges.

 Is variable life insurance a good investment compared to mutual funds?

-Variable life insurance is generally not a good investment compared to direct mutual fund investments due to multiple layers of fees including mortality charges, administrative costs, premium loads, and investment management fees.
-These expenses can reduce returns by 2-3% annually compared to investing directly.
-The policy only makes sense if you need permanent life insurance coverage combined with tax-deferred investment growth and have maximized other retirement account contributions.
+Variable life insurance is generally not a good pure investment compared to direct mutual fund investments due to multiple layers of fees including mortality and expense charges, administrative costs, premium loads, and fund-level expense ratios.
+These combined costs can reduce returns by 2% to 3% annually compared to investing directly.
+The policy only makes sense if you need permanent life insurance coverage combined with tax-deferred investment growth and have already maxed out 2026 contributions to 401(k) and IRA accounts.

 What happens if my variable life insurance investments perform poorly?